sam7-5/dotNet5781_6859_2304/README.md

         -- bus on trip class in DO
         -- user class in DO
-        -- we have implemented buses partly (ui +xml)
+        -- we have implemented buses partly (ui +xml) -- probably others in wpf but i can't say exactly which...

 software presentation:
 when you get into the software click on administration